New Study Finds Tesla #1 In Accident Rates Of Any Car Brand

 tesla car charging

 The self-driving technology manufacturer may be held responsible if faulty software contributed to an autonomous vehicle accident.
-Qualified auto defect injury lawyers can help you determine the best course of action for your Tesla accident claim.
+Skilled auto defect injury lawyers can help you identify potential courses of action for your Tesla accident claim.

 Statute Of Limitations For Accidents In California

-A victim who wants to sue another party has limited time, which is called the statute of limitations.
+A victim who wants to sue another party has a limited time to file a claim.
+This deadline is called the statute of limitations.

-• California Civil Code 337.60 specifies that you have two years to file a wrongful death claim resulting from an accident.
+• California Code of Civil Procedure ยง 377.60 generally allows two years to file a wrongful death claim resulting from an accident.

-• Civil Code Section 335.1 provides two years for filing a claim for personal injury caused by another individual’s negligence or wrongful act.
+• California Code of Civil Procedure ยง 335.1 sets a two-year deadline for filing a personal injury claim caused by another’s negligence or wrongful act.

-• Civil Code 338 prescribes a three-year deadline for filing a property damage claim.
+• California Code of Civil Procedure ยง 338 sets a three-year time limit for filing a property damage claim.

 Losses Resulting From Tesla Accidents

-If you are injured while riding a Tesla or hurt while riding another car when Tesla hits you, you may be entitled to seek financial compensation.
-To discuss your legal options, you should contact a knowledgeable California personal injury lawyer right away.
+If you are injured while riding a Tesla or struck by one, you may be able to seek financial compensation.
+Eligible family members may also be able to file a wrongful death claim if their loved ones were involved in fatal car accidents.
+To discuss your legal options, contact an experienced California personal injury lawyer.

-Economic and non-economic damages can typically be recovered from the careless party or parties if you decide to pursue a claim.
+Economic and non-economic damages can typically be pursued from the careless party or parties if you decide to pursue a claim.
 These damages include:

 How Can A Lawyer Help With A Tesla Accident Case?

-In the event of a motor vehicle collision with a Tesla equipped with autopilot, you must hire an experienced personal injury lawyer.
+In the event of a motor vehicle collision with a Tesla equipped with Autopilot, you can consider hiring an experienced personal injury lawyer.
 Your legal counsel can assist you by:

-• Determining who or what is responsible for the collision
+• Determining who or what may be responsible for the collision.

-You can schedule a no-cost consultation with one of our contingency-based accident lawyers if you have been injured in a traffic collision with a Tesla vehicle.
+You can schedule a free initial consultation with one of our contingency-based accident lawyers if you have been injured in a traffic collision with a Tesla vehicle.

 How Much Does It Cost To Hire A Personal Injury Attorney For Car Accidents?

 In the aftermath of a recent car accident involving a Tesla, you may be concerned about how your medical bills will be paid while out of work.
-During this time, your pockets may be shallow, and paying a lawyer to handle your car accident claim may be the last thing on your mind.
+During this time, financial concerns may arise, and paying a lawyer to handle your car accident claim may be the last thing on your mind.

-Obtain Maximum Compensation After A Tesla Accident – Call Arash Law Today!
+Seek Compensation After A Tesla Accident: Call Arash Law!

 Filing a lawsuit can be daunting, especially when dealing with large companies like Tesla.
-However, you can still receive the highest compensation possible if you hire one of our skilled attorneys.
+However, you can still seek fair compensation with help from one of our skilled attorneys.

 ABOUT THE AUTHOR